How to Create a Panorama in Photoshop

 The most difficult part is creating images that will seamlessly stitch together for a successful panorama.
 Remember to keep your camera level and settings the same between images.
 Overlap images by about 40%.

-Photoshop will give you some options.
-I usually start with the Auto layout option and ask Photoshop to blend the images.
+Photoshop will give you some options for it to create the panorama for you.
+I usually start with the Auto Layout option and ask Photoshop to blend the images.

 Once Photoshop creates the panoramic picture, I merge the layers.
 Then I start post-processing my new panoramic creation.